Roles of Polarization and Detuning in the Noise-induced Relaxation Dynamics of Atomic-Molecular Bose Condensates: Relaxation Times: as Captured in other physical quantities

-From, Eq. (\ref{eigen value}), we obtains these eigen values Here, the diagonal elements represent atomic and molecular populations, while the off diagonal elements represent coherences.
-Here, $C_+(-)$ \cite{pudlik2013dynamics} stands for the condensed and non-condensed parts.
-Near resonance position macroscopic coherence i.e. $\bar{C}_+$, reaches its maximum for all cases, as shown in Fig. (\ref{condensate}).
+Here, $C_\pm$ \cite{pudlik2013dynamics} denote the condensed and non-condensed components, respectively; since they are obtained from the diagonalization of the density matrix, they also contain information about coherence.
+Near the resonance position the condensate fraction $\bar{C}_+$ reaches its maximum for all cases, as shown in Fig. (\ref{condensate}).